crate/crate/docs/general/builtins/scalar-functions.rst

     provide it as it's part of the SQL standard.

     Additionally, the `CURRENT_USER`_, `SESSION_USER`_ and `USER`_ functions
-    have a a special SQL syntax, meaning that they must be called without trailing parenthesis (``()``).
+    have a special SQL syntax, meaning that they must be called without trailing parenthesis (``()``).